-Depending on support spacings used, FLATDEK® can be installed as either:
+Depending on support spacings used, FLATDEK® II can be installed

-- light foot traffic roof (one maintenance person walking on roof); or - no foot traffic roof (will not support the weight of a person walking on it), see tables below.
+- light foot traffic roof (incidental maintenance foot traffic acceptable); or - no foot traffic roof (will not support the weight of a person walking on it).

 The pressure considered is based on a typical flat awning attached to an enclosed structure.
 The pressure coefficient for this situation is based on 3 sides blocked.